googleapis/google-cloud-cpp/google/cloud/bigtable/examples/README.md

 ### Hello World - `TableAdmin`

-View the [Hello Table Admin][table_admin_code] example to see sample usage of table administration of the Bigtable client library.
-More details on this sample code can be found [here](https://googleapis.dev/cpp/google-cloud-bigtable/latest/bigtable-hello-table-admin.html).
+View the [Hello Table Admin][table-admin-code] example to see sample usage of table administration of the Bigtable client library.
+More details on this sample code can be found [here][doxygen-table-admin].

 ### Running `TableAdmin` Samples